 From Fashion to Tech – Here’s My Startup Story

 I’m Jessica Sprinkel and I’m not one of those people who set out to build a software company.
-I don’t know how to code, I don’t have experience in venture capital, and I cringed during my McKinsey interviews because I definitely don’t feel the need to prove I’m the smartest person in the room.

-I started my career in merchandising at QVC.
-I did grunt work all day long and loved it.
-I met with designers, schmoozed with celebrities, and took home a lot of free swag – what more could I want?
-I fantasized about becoming a Buyer, or maybe opening my own store so I could create a beautiful place for people to shop, reconnect, and feel great about themselves.
+My career started in merchandising at QVC.
+I did the grunt work and loved it.
+I met with designers, schmoozed with celebrities, and took home plenty of free swag — what more could I want?

 >> Related: What Is Revenue Driven Marketing? <<